-This webpage provides information and an application for interested applicants to complete and submit for consideration for appointment to the Petaluma Valley Groundwater Sustainability Agency (GSA) Advisory Committee.
+This webpage provides information about the Petaluma Valley Groundwater Sustainability Agency (GSA) Advisory Committee.
 The Agency Board is responsible for these appointments.

 Deadline and Submittal

 Applications were due by July 31, 2017 by 11:59pm.
 Thank you for your interest.
 The application window has closed.